How do I change my separation agreement?

 - Your partner is self-sufficient and spousal support should end.

-- You have access but your partner is not allowing you to see your child.
+- You have the right to spend time with your child but your partner is not allowing you to see your child.

 - Your child finishes school, marries, or moves out on their own.